Conference Menu

 Our symposium will host a discussion on chemical waste production in Canada arising from academic and research institutions, chemical and industrial manufacturing plants and the pharmaceutical industry and their connections to regulatory bodies.
 Participants will engage in unifying strategies to address chemical waste management in Canada drawing on cross-disciplinary advances in research and technology.
 The session will be split into two parts: oral presentations followed by a workshop.

-Driving Circular Chemical Transformations with Interdisciplinary Collaborations (BT/GR)
+Driving Circular Chemical Transformations with Interdisciplinary Collaborations (GR)

 Organizers